Papers of Theodosia G. Ammons

 Language of Materials

 Theodosia G. Ammons (c.
 1862-1907) co-established Colorado State University's Department of Domestic Economy in 1895.
 She was the first faculty member of the department and first female dean at the school.
 Routine correspondence related to her department responsibilities comprises the bulk of the collection.
 Her activities as a suffragette are represented as well.
 The collection includes advertisements, announcements, correspondence, invitations, newspaper clippings, photographs, and programs.
+The collection has been digitized in its entirety and is available in CSU Libraries' digital repository, Mountain Scholar.

 Arrangement is by material type.